Chaffelson/nipyapi-actions/docs/how-it-works.md

 7. Cleanup removes test deployment
          │
          ▼
-8. PR approved and merged
+8. PR/MR approved and merged
          │
          ▼
 9. Production NiFi can pull new version